K-theoretic crystals for set-valued tableaux of rectangular shapes: Background

 where

+where $A$ ranges over the entries of $T$.
 The statistic $\excess \colon \svt^n(\lambda) \to \ZZ$ is known as \defn{excess}, and we call $\wt_{\beta}(T)$ the \defn{$\beta$-weight}.
 There is currently no known geometric or representation-theoretic interpretation for general Lascoux polynomials.
 However, there are two conjectural combinatorial descriptions, which we now recall.

 The first conjectural combinatorial rule was introduced in~\cite{RY15}.
-To state it, we begin by recalling the notion of a \defn{K-Kohnert diagram} to be a subset $D$ of $\ZZ^n_{>0}$, which we realize as boxes, and a subset $M \subseteq D$ of boxes that are marked.
+To state it, we begin by recalling the notion of a \defn{K-Kohnert diagram} to be a subset $D$ of $\ZZ^2_{>0}$, which we realize as boxes, and a subset $M \subseteq D$ of boxes that are marked.
 The conjectural rule to compute the Lascoux polynomial is as follows.
 Start with some $a = (a_1, \dotsc, a_n) \in \ZZ^n_{\geq 0}$ and draw the initial K-Kohnert diagram as a \defn{skyline diagram} by putting a box at each position $\{(i,y) \mid i \in [n], 1 \leq y \leq a_i\}$ (in Cartesian coordinates), marking no boxes.
-Then we successively apply any sequence of the following operations. \begin{description} \item[\defn{Kohnert move}] Move any unmarked box at the top of a column into the rightmost open position to its left and in the same row such that it does not pass over a marked box.\footnote{In the published version of~\cite{RY15}, it is misstated that a Kohnert move could move the unmarked box over a marked box.
+Then we successively apply any sequence of the following operations. \begin{description} \item[\defn{Kohnert move}] Move any unmarked box at the top of a column into the rightmost open position to its left and in the same row such that it does not pass through a marked box.\footnote{In the published version of~\cite{RY15}, it is misstated that a Kohnert move could move the unmarked box through a marked box.
 See~\cite{RossREU,RY17}.} \item[\defn{K-Kohnert move}] Perform a Kohnert move but leave a marked box behind. \end{description} Let $\mcD_a$ denote the resulting set of K-Kohnert diagrams obtainable from the original skyline diagram for $a$.
-Define the $\beta$-weight of a K-Kohnert diagram $D$ by $\wt_{\beta}(D) = \beta^e \prod_{i=1}^n x_i^{c_i}$, where $e$ (resp.~$c_i$) is the number of marked boxes (resp.\ boxes in column $i$) in $D$.
+Define the $\beta$-weight of a K-Kohnert diagram $D$ by $\wt_{\beta}(D) = \beta^e \prod_{i=1}^n x_i^{c_i}$, where $e$ (resp.~$c_i$) is the number of marked boxes (resp.~boxes in column~$i$) in~$D$.

 \begin{conj}[{\cite[Conj.~1.4]{RY15},\cite[Fn.~14]{Kirillov:notes}}] We have

 \end{conj}

 \begin{ex} Consider $\lambda = 2^2$ being a $2 \times 2$ rectangle and $w = s_1 s_2$, so that $a = (0,2,2)$.
 Then the set of K-Kohnert diagrams for $a$ is